The Best Video Doorbells in Australia for 2024: Ring, Arlo and more compared

 -

-Read our full review: Eufy Video Doorbell 2K (Wireless)
+Read our full review: EZVIZ EP3x Pro Doorbell

 How we test the best video doorbells

 All the video doorbells which you have seen in this guide have been reviewed in the homes of our Contributors and Editors.
-We take testing very seriously, looking out for the things that would be important to us if we were to buy a video doorbell.
+We take testing very seriously, looking out for the things that would be important to us if we were in the market for a video doorbell.

-To compare the best video doorbells, we review the quality of the footage they capture both during the day and at night.
-We also judge the sound quality of the video, as well as when conversing in real-time with someone on the doorstep.
+To compare the best video doorbells, we review the quality of the footage they capture both during the day and at night, the video's sound quality, as well as how well it works when conversing in real-time with someone on the doorstep.

 We also assess the ease of installation and, if relevant, the battery life, along with how simple the app is to navigate, and the benefits offered by any subscription services, such as secure storage for footage and handy features designed to identify what triggered a motion alert and reduce unwanted notifications about activity in the doorbell’s field of view.